GitoriousLispBackup/eql/README.txt

 If you want to include additional modules:
 - uncomment the modules in helper/qt-modules.lisp
 - follow the helper/README (parse & generate)
-- uncomment the modules in src/eql.pro (section: optional modules)
+- uncomment the modules in src/eql_lib.pro (section: optional modules)

 BUILD / REBUILD (see also: "Windows Easy Guide" in doc/)

+In Windows you first need to adapt the win32 section of both src/eql_lib.pro and src/eql_exe.pro.

 1) Switch to the src/ directory, and run: ecl -shell make-eql-lib.lisp (build + rebuild)

-2) Run: (win32: nmake instead of make) qmake make clean (rebuild only) make
+2) Run: (MSVC: nmake instead of make) qmake eql_lib.pro make clean (rebuild only) make

-(In Windows you first need to adapt the win32 section of eql.pro).
+    qmake eql_exe.pro
+    make clean (rebuild only)
+    make

-This will build the eql executable (which depends only on the shared libraries of both ECL and Qt).
+This will build both the EQL executable and shared library.

 3) cd ..

+[Linux]: you need to create a link to the EQL shared library, something like:
+             cd /usr/lib
+             sudo ln -s ~/eql/libeql.so.1 libeql.so.1

-In OSX you may want to create a convenience link:
+[OSX]:   you may want to create a convenience link:
              ln -s eql.app/Contents/MacOS/eql eql
+         you need to create a link to the EQL shared library, something like: cd /usr/lib
+             sudo ln -s ~/eql/libeql.1.dylib libeql.1.dylib

 RUN

 You can run a simple interactive REPL UI doing:
-    ./eql -qgui (win32: eql -qgui)
+    ./eql -qgui (MSVC: eql -qgui)

 OSX and Unix only:
 In order to run a top-level processing Qt events, do:
     ./eql -qtpl

 To run a Lisp file without top-level, do:
-    ./eql examples/clock (win32: eql examples\clock)
+    ./eql examples/clock (MSVC: eql examples/clock)

 If you start the eql executable without arguments, it will start the usual ECL top-level (without processing Qt events).